cloudlinux/cloudlinux-single-doc/docs/manager/README.md

 ## AccelerateWP

 ### Overview
-AccelerateWP carries suites of optimization features which can be enabled and automatically configured for the end-user's site.
+AccelerateWP carries a suite of optimization features which can be enabled and automatically configured for the end-user's site.

 There are AccelerateWP and AccelerateWP Premium feature suites.